Cherreads

 "Damn it!" he muttered, clenching his fists.

-Milo returned to the heart of the city, where the middle-class district lay.
-The streets were wider here, cleaner, and more organized than the narrow alleys of the poorer district.
-Shops opened their doors, merchants called out their goods, and the sound of daily life filled the air.
-Children ran freely, laughing and playing, while adults moved with purpose through the bustling streets.
+Milo returned to the middle-class district in the heart of the city.
+The streets here were wider, cleaner, and more organized than the narrow alleys of the poorer district.
+Shops were opening, merchants called out their goods, and the sounds of daily life filled the air as children ran and laughed while adults moved through the busy streets.

 Milo arrived home and found that his sister had already prepared food for him before leaving for work.